• 10.00am - 5.30pm

 The threat from Mysore was finally removed on 4 May 1799, when the British - supported by the army of their Indian ally, the Nizam of Hyderabad - stormed and captured Tipu's capital, Seringapatam, after a month-long siege.

-Tipu was killed in the fighting, and with his death the Fourth Mysore War (1799) ended.
+Tipu was killed in the fighting, bringing an end to the Fourth Mysore War (1799).
 The state of Mysore was subsequently partitioned by the Company and its allies.

 ‘the most active powerful, ambitious Prince of Hindostan, whose troops are in high order and whose powerful antipathy to the English is beyond what the Directors are yet well aware of.’